Novimatrem/novisona/about.markdown

 Mood: sleepy/relaxed/calm/happy

 Weight: 1,863lbs [which equals to 845kg] A lot of her weight is located at her belly.
+She's extremely heavily morbidly obese.

 Pregnancy: YES, very.